 Review Myanmar through World Bank

-Escalating conflict in Rakhine State has added to the complexity of issues impacting Myanmar, where almost one-third of the country is conflict-affected.
-Populations in other parts of the country– such as Kachin, Kayah, Kayin and Shan – are experiencing, or are prone to, humanitarian crisis.
+The escalating conflict in Rakhine State has added to the complexity of issues impacting Myanmar, where almost one-third of the country is conflict-affected.
+Populations in other parts of the country– such as Kachin, Kayah, Kayin, and Shan – are experiencing, or are prone to, humanitarian crises.
 The Rakhine crisis alone has led to more than 700,000 people fleeing into Bangladesh, with around 150,000 internally displaced people remaining in Rakhine.

 As a response to the Rakhine crisis, the World Bank Group has reviewed its engagement in Myanmar to focus on social inclusion in conflict-affected areas in support of the country’s historic political and economic transition.